kittinunf/ReactiveAndroid/README.md

 ```

 From above example, whenever `Observable` emits next, `bindTo` will bind with `setText(value)` / `getText()` of TextView.
-This makes it easy to perform data binding with help of RxJava.
+This makes `ReactiveAndroid` a powerful tool to perform data binding in your MV* architecture (MVP, MVVM).

-Another example is register form.
-You probably want to know whether input email & input password are valid or not.
+Another example is registeration form.
+You probably want to know whether input email & password are valid or not.
+So that, you could disable/enable button as user types.

 ``` Kotlin
 val emails = emailEditText.rx_afterTextChanged().map { it.toString() } // becomes Observable<String> for email